raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     0
 ```

 Just as functions can return generators, functions can also take generators as arguments.
-Here's a function that merges generators into a single enumeration:
+Here's a function that merges a finite number of generators into a single enumeration:

 ```javascript
 function merge (...generators) {